apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 </configuration>
 ```

-DO NOT ADD `abfs-testrun-configs.xml` TO REVISION CONTROL.
+DO NOT ADD `azure-auth-keys.xml` TO REVISION CONTROL.
 The keys to your Azure
 Storage account are a secret and must not be shared.